When is a building permit required?

 What are the appeals processes that are available for modifications or building applications in an historic district?

 All proposed changes or any type of modification, including exterior paint color changes to a property, in the historic district has a strict set of guidelines.
-It is the applicant’s responsibility to submit an Application to the Architectural Review Board for Certificate of Appropriateness for any exterior modifications to the historic district structure(s).
+It is the applicant’s responsibility to submit an for any exterior modifications to the historic district structure(s).
 The Village of Mariemont Architectural Review Board, which meets the third Monday of each month at 5:30 pm, is empowered to approve or reject the request.
 Upon approval, a Certificate of Appropriateness will be issued by the building department giving permission for the applicant

 to now, if required, make Application for Certificate of Plan Approval.
 The fee for the Architectural Review Board application and public hearing is $25.00.